-Affordable Housing Partnership (TSAHC)
+Affordable Housing Partnership

-In 2021, TSAHC launched the Affordable Housing Partnership (AHP) through a collaboration with the Health and Human Services Commission (HHSC).
+In 2021, TSAHC launched the Affordable Housing Partnership (AHP) through a collaboration with HHSC to increase the supply of affordable, accessible, and integrated housing for people who are transitioning from institutional settings and need community-based long-term services and supports.
 The AHP provides capital subsidies in the form of no interest forgivable loans to developers to build or rehabilitate affordable, accessible and integrated housing units.
 Housing created through the AHP is reserved for qualified individuals receiving or eligible for Medicaid Long-Term Services and Supports (LTSS).

-Moreover, priority for available units is designated for individuals transitioning into their communities from nursing facilities (NFs) or Intermediate Care Facilities (ICF).
+Moreover, priority for available units is designated for individuals transitioning into their communities from nursing facilities (NFs) or Intermediate Care Facilities for individuals with an intellectual disability or related conditions (ICF).
 The goal of the AHP is to increase the availability of affordable, accessible and integrated housing for older adults and people with disabilities.
 The program is currently limited to certain counties in Texas.

-Training and Technical Assistance to Section 811 PRA Referral Agents (TDHCA, DFPS and HHSC) TDHCA and HHSC, along with partners at DFPS, have developed a referral system designed to efficiently connect members of the target population to available participating units.
+Training and Technical Assistance to Section 811 PRA Referral Agents (TDHCA, DFPS, and HHSC) TDHCA and HHSC, along with partners at DFPS, have developed a referral system designed to efficiently connect members of the target population to available participating units.
 Texas has trained over 717 Section 811 Referral Agents across the state.
 Referral Agents are disability service professionals that provide or coordinate services for members of the Target Population.
 Trainings have been completed in-person, online and through the state's Centralized Training Infrastructure for Evidence-Based Practices (CTI-EBP).